Bochkovskii/dependency-analyzer/README.md

 # dependency-analyzer
 Project for determining, whether it is possible to run a class with a classpath, formed from a list of jar files.
+Developed using ASM java bytecode analysis framework.

 ## Usage:
 1) clone the repository